weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Add a memory cache on PycontrolApp.read_choices

+* Add intelligent sorting of camera properties for read_choices
+  - shutterspeed2
+  - iso
+  - fstop
+  I just stopped iterating over the unordered_map and instead always populate a vector that's stored in libgphoto2's memory.

 * When control state != executig, allow manual manipulation of the camera settings ** easy to view what choices a field has